ktucalvin/CS5350/README.md

 ## Logistic Regression

 First ensure all data is numeric.
-The `concrete` and `bank-note` datasets are set up for LMS learning.
+The `concrete` and `bank-note` datasets are set up for logistic regression learning.

 Basic usage;
 ```python